zachhannum/the-word-of-iron/manuscript/chapter_5.md

 Once they breached the city walls, the vicious invaders would  sack the city, burning homes, looting, and killing.
 If you were lucky, you’d be killed quickly.
 He figured, given hearsay of the Antuzan’s savage nature, that most would not be so lucky.
 If one was truly blessed by the forsaken gods themselves, they might be taken prisoner and shipped to the Empire to become a slave.
 The Antuzans were not known for their restraint or mercy.
 He continued pacing through the halls of the Prioriem for nearly half an hour, his thoughts grew dark, but his resolve was hardening.

 His head was beginning to clear now, and see the full picture.
 He had to leave.
 Get out now, while he still could.
 He needed to head back to his rooms, retrieve Sev and his belongings, and make his way to the passage.
 Len had said they were granted special access.
 He thought he could remember the way back to camp.
 Straight up the river, then due west.
-Once he was back to camp, he could---
+Once he was back to camp, he could—

 His thoughts were cut off when he nearly crashed into Marcus, who had appeared from around a corner.
 “Shit!”
 He called, stumbling back.